janpaulpl/janpaulpl.github.io/README.md

 - [email](mailto:janpaul.ramos@protonmail.com)

 ## [my notebook](https://notes.jpramos.me)
-> Here you can take a sneak peek into my world and see all my university/extracurricular notes (how fun!)
+> Here you can take a sneak peek into the world of academia and see all my university/extracurricular notes (how fun!)